Recent Contributions to Theories of Discrimination: Learning and Discrimination

-Suppose first that the hiring process is highly selective; without observing any extra information, the employer would choose not to accept an application from either a candidate of identity $A$ or a candidate of identity $B$.
-The authors call this a \emph{cherry-picking market}.
+This amplification arises through different mechanisms depending on the selectivity of the hiring process.
+A hiring process is highly selective if, without observing any extra information, the employer would choose not to accept an application from either a candidate of identity $A$ or a candidate of identity $B$.
+The authors call this a cherry-picking market.
 In this case, the rationally inattentive employer optimally pays more attention to an application from a candidate of identity $A$ than one from a candidate of identity $B$.
 Consequently, candidates of identity $A$ who are of high-enough quality are often recognized as such, and accepted by the employer.
 Conversely, a candidate of identity $B$ with the same, high-enough, quality is less likely to be properly identified, and thus more often assigned the default rejection.
 In other words, the optimal attention assignment implies that the probability of type-2 errors, wherein a good candidate is not hired, is lower for identity $A$ than for identity $B$.
-This mechanism amplifies the difference between the ex-ante hiring probability of candidates of identities $A$ and $B$, relative to the benchmark where the same attention level is paid to applications coming from both identities.
+This mechanism amplifies the difference between the ex-ante hiring probability of candidates of identities $A$ and $B$, relative to a benchmark where the same attention level is paid to applications coming from both identities.

-Instead consider a \emph{lemon-dropping market}, where absent any extra information, the employer's default action is to accept a candidate from both identities.
+In contrast is a lemon-dropping market, where absent any extra information, the employer's default action is to accept a candidate from both identities.
 The rationally inattentive employer now optimally pays more attention to applications from identity $B$ than to those coming from members of identity $A$.
 As a consequence, candidates of identity $B$ who are not of high-enough quality, are more likely than their identity-$A$ counterparts to be recognized and accordingly rejected.
 In this case, the probability of type-1 errors, wherein a bad candidate is hired, is lower for identity $B$ than for identity $A$.
 Once again, this mechanism is discriminatory, in that it amplifies existing differences between the two identities.

-Fosgerau, Sethi, and Weibull (2021) study a similar environment with a rationally inattentive screener.
-They observe that the attention decision of the screener itself determines the incentives for workers of different identities to invest in acquiring skill in the first place.
-The codetermination of skill-choice and screening-attention imply that there are multiple equilibria -- similarly to Coate and Loury (1993) -- and ex ante identical categories can receive asymmetric equilibrium treatment.